thermalogic/SEES/guide/BuildingSoftwareEnvironment.md

 * 4 Using **IDLE**

-Typing programs directly into the **shell** is highly **inconvenient**.

-Most programmers prefer to use some sort of **text editor** that is part of an integrated development environment (IDE).
+Programmers use some sort of **text editor** that is part of an integrated development environment (IDE) to edit source code of computer programs.

-In this course, we will use **IDLE**,the IDE that comes as part of the standard Python installation package.
+The **IDLE** is the simple IDE that comes as part of the standard Python installation package.

-* When IDLE starts it will open a **shell** window into which you can type Python commands
+* When IDLE starts it will open a **shell** window into which you can type `Python commands`

 * It will also provide you with a **file** menu and an edit menu

 ![idle](./img/python-idle.jpg)

 ### A.2 The Python Package Index(PyPI)